Apr 30, 2021

 #3- Walls - Wall tiling costs from $40 to $50 for every square meter.
 One of the factors that influence the cost is the additional steps like waterproofing and tile type.

 #4- Floors – Kitchen flooring using ceramic tile will cost anywhere from $1,500 to $3,000.

 #5- Kitchen – An uncomplicated design may cost from $350 to $550 while a complicated one may cost about $1,500 upward.
 The rates for labour range between $35 and $50.

 How much do tilers charge in Perth?

 Serviceseeking.com.au reported that expert tilers usually charge $60 per hour on average to lay new tiles.
 This is equivalent to about $35 per square meter, though this is also largely dependent on how complex the job is.
 However, the costs in Perth are much cheaper.

 How much do tilers charge per square meter?

 While several tilers compute their rates hourly, it’s much better to get quotes based on the number of squares per meter or per job.
-The cost of tiling per square meter ranges from $30 to $120.
+The cost per square meter ranges from $30 to $120.

 How do you price a tile job?

 If you want to price a tile job, all you have to do is multiply the length and width of the room to get the total square feet.
-The next step is to multiply the total square feet by the cost of tiling per square foot.
+The next step is to multiply the total square feet by the cost per square foot.
 Add twenty percent to this value to cover excesses.